 UK is Expensive:

 The currency of the United Kingdom is stronger than the Indian rupee, However that does not translate to overall expensive cost to study in UK.
-According to a research by HSBC, cost of studying and living in UK is lower than USA and Australia.
+According to research by HSBC, the cost of studying and living in UK is lower than USA and Australia.
 Add to that the fully paid scholarships offered by UK universities and other organizations, and you can study in UK for effectively free.
 You can read more on that here: Study in UK for Free.

-There is a misconception on the certainty of job after studying in UK.
+There is a misconception on the certainty of a job after studying in UK.
 That is not true at all.
 The Universities in UK have close ties with the companies based there for the internship opportunities for students.
 UK invites a number of skilled workers, and a large number of the visas granted includes Indian Visa holders.
 Additionally, UK has 2000 places for the candidates who are willing to set up their own business in UK once they have completed their studies.